 Our theatre company, known as The Franklin Players, have produced plays as diverse as Ionesco’s Rhinoceros, Molière’s The School for Wives, the Jones and Schmidt musical The Fantastics, and Sarah Ruhl’s Eurydice.
 Program Director Dr. Pamela Turner provides her own expertise as an academic and as a professional playwright-director, along with the contributions of professional guest artists that have included NYC playwright Andrew Ordover, musician Bryan Mercer, set designer John Thigpen, and writer-actor Scott Turner Schofield.
 In 2005 and 2008, The Franklin Players placed second in the regional Georgia High School One-Act Play Competition, and in 2006, took a first-place.

 Students participating in the Theatre Arts training program may be eligible for a professional growth internship at one of several participating professional theatre companies in the Atlanta metro area.
 In addition there are several opportunities for students to intern for BFA's own theatre company, The Franklin Player.
-Click here for a list of student positions in The Franklin Players.
+Click here for a list of student positions in the Franklin Players.

-Last year we performed the following plays:
+This year we will be performing the following plays: